-This concentrated certificate program is three quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is a combination of on-line, classroom, laboratory and externship experience This concentrated certificate program is three quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
 Degree program completion generally takes 1.5-2 years to satisfy all degree requirements.